 In Missouri, telehealth is defined as the delivery of health care services by means of information and communication technologies, which facilitate the assessment, diagnosis, consultation, treatment, education, care management, and self-management of a patient’s health care while such a patient is at the originating site and the health care provider is at the distant site.

-Autism Ready Communities is about equipping all communities to care and support individuals with autism and their families through best practices, regardless of geographic location.
+ECHO Autism Communities is about equipping all communities to care for and support individuals with autism and their families through best practices, regardless of geographic location.
 Utilizing the ECHO Autism Model to mentor and guide community practitioners, educators, and advocates, creating local expertise and increasing access for individuals with autism and their families.